louisejones101/Radstone-livery-stables-Milestone1/README.md

 ## W3C Validator

 The HTML code from each page on the site was copied into the validator to check it.
-On the home page it hightlighted that the first 'section' would be better off as a div as it did not contain a heading.
+On the home page it highlighted that the first 'section' would be better off as a div as it did not contain a heading.
 I changed it on this page and the others before I took a screenshot of the validator screen.
-So I only have a screenshot of the code results after it had been changed.
+So unfortunately I only have a screenshot of the code results after it had been changed.

 The Facilities page showed that there was an issue with two of the 'p' tags in the card columns.
 When I checked the code the closing 'p' tags were in the wrong place.
+I remembered to take a screen shot of the initial result this time before the changes were made.

-On the Contact page I had used a unordered list for the contact address, email and telephone number with 'br' in to create space.
-It highlighted that breaks should not be used in a unordered list so I removed the list format all together and reaplaced them with the 'address' tag and 'br' for the space I needed to get the ions level.
+On the Contact page I had used a unordered list for the contact address, email and telephone number using 'br' to create space.
+It highlighted that breaks should not be used in a unordered list so I removed the list format all together and replaced them with the 'address' tag and 'br' for the space I needed in order to get the ions level.
+If there was more time an better alternative could be looked at.

 The Thank you page went through the validator without any changes needed.